Stretching Sentence-pair NLI Models to Reason over Long Documents and Clusters: Conclusion

 \section{Conclusion}

 We present a comprehensive study on the performance of sentence-pair NLI models in real world applications that often involve both a shift in domain and long texts.
 Our findings indicate the readiness of these models to provide meaningful signal on the semantic relation between texts that can be easily aggregated towards practical gains.
 To demonstrate this, we also defined a new zero-shot entailment-focused task over clusters of related documents.
-Our multi-task sentence-pair NLI model (\ourmodel) successfully flags spans that stand out due to their controversial facts, or for representing a consensus.
+Our multi-task sentence-pair NLI model (\ourmodel) successfully flags spans that stand out due to their claims.